Stuycs-K/finalproject-10-bellows-a-hoo-s-avrahami-m/DEVLOG-Abel.md

 ### 2025-05-17 - sudo works
 I resolved a problem with the pipe where withput writing new lines to the stdin of the sudo it would not every submit the passwords.
 I also made something that parses the argv -> execvp_ray and then runs it with the intened effect of the sudoer.

+### 2025-05-18
+Better faking of sudo, reverse shell functionalist, privlege escalation of virus after passwd is stolen